Also sprach Zarathustra, Op. 30

 “First movement: Sunrise.
 Man feels the power of God.
 Andante religioso.
 But man still longs.
 He plunges into passion (second movement) and finds no peace.
 He turns toward science, and tries in vain to solve life’s problems in a fugue (third movement).
 The agreeable dance tunes sound and he becomes an individual.
 His soul soars upward while the world sinks far below him.”

-But that was neither his first (he had earlier leaked hints of a somewhat different program to the German press) nor last word on the subject.
+But that was neither his first (he had already leaked hints of a somewhat different program to the German press) nor his last word on the subject.
 Strauss decided finally to put the matter to rest by prefacing the published score with the words of Nietzsche’s opening paragraphs, the “Ode to the Sun,” concluding with the exhortation to the creative spirit: “For too long we have dreamt music, now let us awake.
 We were nightwalkers.
 Let us now be daywalkers.”
-(Nietzsche, it should be noted, was a composer himself.)
-The titles of the eight sections that follow the brass-percussion-organ depiction of the Sunrise were the only other programmatic clues inscribed by the composer.
+(Nietzsche, coincidentally, was a composer himself.)

-After the Sunrise introduction come “Of the Forest-dwellers,” “Of the Great Yearning,” “Of Joys and Passions,” “Dirge,” and “Of Science”—wherein the opening three-note C-major theme of the Sunrise, by now associated with Zarathustra himself, evolves into a spectacular fugue.
-In the subsequent “The Convalescent,” the preceding fugal subject reaches a peak of frenzied complexity before winding down to a gentle cello solo.
+After the “Sunrise” introduction come eight sections whose titles provide programmatic clues: “Of the Forest-dwellers,” “Of the Great Yearning,” “Of Joys and Passions,” “Dirge,” and “Of Science”—wherein the opening three-note C-major theme of the “Sunrise,” by now associated with Zarathustra himself, evolves into a spectacular fugue.
+In “The Convalescent,” the preceding fugal subject reaches a peak of frenzied complexity before winding down to a gentle cello solo.

-With “The Dance Song,” Nietzsche’s ferocious philosopher, Zarathustra, breaks into a waltz.
-Some pro-Strauss critics have cited this as the composer’s glorification of the Life Force, while detractors point to it as an example of his wretched taste.
-In all likelihood, it is at once indicative of Richard Strauss’ affection for another (unrelated) Strauss: Johann, the Waltz King, and Richard’s sense of humor, which included not taking himself nearly as seriously as his listeners did.
-The climax of the waltz melts into the finale, “The Night Wanderer’s Song,” announced by a bell tolling midnight, and concluding peacefully, with high woodwinds repeating, ever more softly, a B-major chord, while at the bottom of the orchestra the basses play the low C with which Also sprach Zarathustra began. —Herbert Glass
+With “The Dance Song,” Zarathustra breaks into a waltz.
+Some pro-Strauss critics have cited this as the composer’s glorification of Nietzsche’s “life force,” while detractors point to it as an example of his wretched taste.
+In all likelihood, it is at once indicative of Richard Strauss’ affection for another (unrelated) Strauss: Johann, the Waltz King, and Richard’s sense of humor.
+The climax of the waltz melts into the finale, “The Night Wanderer’s Song,” announced by a bell tolling midnight, and the work concludes peacefully, with high woodwinds repeating, ever more softly, a B-major chord, while the basses play the low C with which Also sprach Zarathustra began.